you66-s/Secured-Password/securedapp/README.md

+# Secured-Password
+A secure and user-friendly password management application built with React.js for the frontend and PHP for the backend.
+This project provides a centralized platform to store, organize, and generate strong passwords for various online accounts.

 # Backend API Directory Structure

 The `api/` directory contains individual PHP scripts that serve as API endpoints for the front-end (e.g., a React.js application) to interact with.
 Each file is responsible for handling a specific API request (function or method in a basic language), processing the necessary business logic, and returning a JSON response to the client.
 These scripts make HTTP methods like `GET`, `POST`, `PUT`, or `DELETE` to handle various types of interactions between the client and the server.